graphext/cuery/README.md

 ```

 `cuery set-vars` will search for files containing secrets, tokens etc. in a local `~/Development/config/` folder,
 but you can pass a different folder (see `cuery set-vars --help`).
-It will then set the corresponding environment variables and local Apify secrets.
+It will then set the corresponding environment
+variables and local Apify secrets.
+The files required in the folder are:

+- `apify_api_token.txt`: Apify token to execute actors via API
+- `google-ads.yaml`: Google Ads credentials.
+This will contain a key to another local file, which will be handled automatically.
+- `ai-api-keys.json`: A json file with keys "Google", "OpenAI", "Perplexity", "Anthropic" etc. and values for corresponding API keys.

 You also need a local `.json` file containing the input to run the actor with and pass it via `--input-file`.